top of page

 Set JAVA_HOME on Windows, Mac, Linux and Unix

-Follows the steps below to setup JAVA_HOME on your Mac:
+Follow these steps to set up JAVA_HOME on your Mac:

 • Open Terminal.

-• Run the command to open the .bash_profile file in the vi editor.
+• Run the following command to open the .bash_profile file in the vi editor:

 "vi ~/.bash_profile"